by Andrea M. Darcy

-Every two hours someone dies from suicide in the United Kingdom and more than 10 times as many people attempt it (according to the Mental Health Foundation).
+According to the Mental Health Foundation, someone dies from suicide every two hours in the United Kingdom.
+And more than ten times as many people attempt it.

 So why is it that suicide is still so misunderstood?
 Educate yourself by learning the following myths about suicide.